nasa/progpy/sphinx-config/prog_models_guide.rst

 Direct-prediction models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :term:`Direct-prediction models<direct-prediction model>` are models that estimate :term:`time of event` directly from the current state and :term:`future load`, instead of being predicted through state transition.
 When models are pure direct-prediction models, future states cannot be predicted.
-See example below for more information.
+See the direct models section in the example below for more information.

-* :download:`examples.direct_model <../../progpy/examples/direct_model.py>`
-    .. automodule:: direct_model
+* :download:`04 New Models <../../progpy/examples/04_New Models.ipynb>`

 Using Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^